lawrennd/talks/_ai/the-atomic-human-ellis-summer-school.md

   with the capabilities of machine intelligence and speculate on what it means for our futures.

-  This talk is based on Neil’s book, The Atomic Human.
+  This talk is based on Neil’s book, The Atomic Human,published with Allen Lane.
 author:
 - family: Lawrence
   given: Neil D.